-The National Telehealth Conference will take place on the 7-8 March 2024 at the Hilton Sydney.
-Meet a variety of different people outside your existing network, discuss common challenges and exchange learnings about telehealth and virtual care in Australia.
+The National Telehealth & Virtual Care Conference will take place on the 2-3 April 2025 at the Hilton Sydney.
+Meet a variety of different people outside your existing network, discuss common challenges and exchange learnings about telehealth and virtual care in Australia – present and future.

-So who attends?
-It’s a really good mix of people from public hospitals and LHDs, PHNs and primary care providers, aged care, allied health, private health providers, health insurers, government departments and agencies, telehealth companies, telehealth technology and software providers and many more.
-And because it’s a conference, not a large trade show, you’re actually likely to have really meaningful conversations with people rather than just a brief business card exchange.
+This event will gather a diverse mix of people from public hospitals and LHDs, PHNs and primary care providers, aged care, allied health, private health providers, health insurers, government departments and agencies, telehealth companies, telehealth technology and software providers and many more.

 CALL FOR SPEAKERS!

-- Would you like to join a panel discussion?
-Please list the topic areas you’re comfortable
+• Would you like to join a panel discussion?
+Please list topics you can speak on

 To submit and for any queries, please contact: